buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 ### Runtime image

-A `run image` is an `OCI image` that serves as the base image for the final application image.
+A `runtime image` is an `OCI image` that serves as the base image for the final application image.

-A typical run image might determine:
+A typical runtime image might determine:

 * The OS distro or distroless OS in the launch environment
 * OS packages installed in the launch environment